Visit Myanmar and Explore the Golden Triangle

 The notorious Golden Triangle

-After lunch we will continue to the Golden Triangle, the place where the borders of Laos, Thailand and Myanmar meet.
+After lunch, we will continue to the Golden Triangle, where the borders of Laos, Thailand, and Myanmar meet.
 Visit the Hall of Opium*, an excellent museum that tells the history of the use of opium, poppy cultivation, and the opium trade in the Golden Triangle.
 Throughout the 1960s to the early 1990s, the area of the Golden Triangle supplied most of the world’s heroin.
 In the past, this area was a lawless battleground of drug lords and various armed groups.
-Most visitors spend between one-and-a-half and two hours at this amazing museum.
+Most visitors spend between one and a half and two hours at this amazing museum.
 It is an interactive and educational museum, one of the best in Thailand.
 The Hall of Opium is a project of the Mae Fah Luang Foundation.